Clan Rising

 What does the surname Pedersen mean?

-'Son of Peder' — Peder being the older Danish form of Peter.
+'Son of Peder', Peder being the older Danish form of Peter.
 Distinct from Petersen, which keeps the formal Peter; both descend from the apostle's rock.
 Peder was the homely Danish Peter, against the bookish Petersen, and its son Pedersen is among the most numerous Danish surnames.

-Is Pedersen a Danish surname?
+Is Pedersen Danish or Norwegian?

 How old is the Pedersen surname?